walles/riff/README.md

   indentation on the following line.
 - Do `git show 57f27da` and think about what rule we should use to get the REVERSE vs reversed() lines highlighted.
-- Do `git show 2ac5b06` and think about what rule we should use to highlight all of both `some` and `one or`.
 - Make sure we highlight the output of `git log -p` properly.
 If we get something unexpected, maybe just go back to :initial?
 - Make sure we highlight the output of `git show --stat` properly